mono-js/mono/docs/quickstart.md

 ### Scripts

-Mono CLI creates a default `package.json` with some scripts:
+It will create a `package.json` with some scripts:

 ```js
 {